Roee-Bar/Aqua-s-Home-Assignment-Coding-Exercise/README.md

 4. If validation fails, returns a 400 error with an appropriate message
 5. If validation succeeds, creates a new User object and adds it to the Map
 6. Returns the created user with 201 status code
+7. If a user with the same ID already exists, returns a 409 conflict error
+8. If a user with the same name already exists, returns a 409 conflict error

 ## Validation Logic